 For Tourists and International Visitors

 Wondering 'Can you drive in Puerto Rico with a US license?
-In Puerto Rico, especially when driving in San Juan, tourists from the United States and international visitors are generally not required to obtain your Puerto Rico driver's license for short-term visits, making it easy to travel to Puerto Rico with a driver’s license from their home country.
-Tourists often wonder, "Do you need a Real ID Act-compliant to go to Puerto Rico?"
-They can be reassured that they can typically use their valid license from their home country or a U.S. state for driving during their stay.
+In Puerto Rico, especially when driving in Aguadilla or exploring historic buildings in Old San Juan, tourists from the United States and international visitors are generally not required by law to obtain a Puerto Rico driver's license for short-term visits.
 International visitors need a valid license and an International Driving Permit (IDP) or a Real ID Act-compliant to travel to Puerto Rico and legally drive there.

 For Extended Stays and Residency